 1897 Washburn - Lyon and Healy - Presentation Guitar

 Incredible rare Vintage 1897 Washburn Lyon and Healy era deluxe Brazilian Rosewood Presentation Parlor guitar in Near Mint condition.
 Only a very few of these still in existence.
-Indeed, we've only seen one other example in over 50 years of dealing guitars.
+Indeed, we've only seen two other examples in over 50 years of dealing guitars, one was Joan Baez' oft played guitar, the other was played by Roy Clark.
 This fantastically beautiful instrument is a collector grade guitar with only superficial small handling pecks and no breaks or issues of any kind.
 It came strung with silk & nylon strings and played great with a fine loud, dark, and throaty woody voice and great playability and action up and down the fretboard.
 This is truly an exceptional guitar!

 The few Presentation grade guitars of this era were custom made by only the best most experienced luthiers.
 Even the bracing is sculpted to make the most of potential resonance.
 Constructed of Brazilian Rosewood and Adirondack Spruce, the phenomenal old-school craftsmanship and inlay work is exemplary and brilliantly executed.
 Wonderful abalone rosette, headstock, and binding; fine Mother of Pearl neck inlay and fretboard with finely crafted detailed scrimshaw; with beautiful tonewoods throughout - this little old jewel is very special indeed.
 So much so that John Teagle, author of the definitive Washburn History Book calls it the "finest American guitar made".